 In 2020, Amazon will build a new downtown Seattle campus with space for Mary's Place, a local charity.

 Welcome!
 Chances are, you’ve landed here because you aren’t quite sure how this whole Affiliate Marketing

 Maybe you’ve discovered CJ Affiliate by Conversant (formerly Commission Junction) while searching the web for online marketing solutions, or maybe you’ve heard of Affiliate Marketing but still don’t know: what is Affiliate Marketing?

 Thankfully, some good folks at CJ want to help you master the art of Affiliate Marketing and how to make more money online.

+ClickBank was founded in San Diego, California in 1998 by Tim and Eileen Barber.
 In 2011, the site had attracted over 1,500,000 affiliate marketers, approximately 100,000 of whom were designated as 'active' at any given time.

 kimbersoft.com is hosted on a re-seller Virtual Private Server

 This page was last updated October 19th, 2017 by kim